SHayashida/mypage/content/authors/admin/_index.md

 bio: My work is Business management.
 My research interests include Economics and Business.

 # Interests to show in About widget
-interests:
+Recent interests:
-- Political Economy
+- Social Welfare in global finance system
-- Law and Economics
+- Law and Economics in evironment issues
-- Corporate Finance
+- Corporate Finance and business decision making
 - Entrepreneurship
+- Credit in Peer-to-peer economy and future of CO-OP

 # Education to show in About widget
 education: